How to Brighten and Make Eyes Pop in Lightroom

 If you would like additional training for our Lightroom Portrait Brushes we have a fantastic, in-depth Lightroom Portrait Brush Training Video you can watch right here.

 Do you have any questions or comments about How to Brighten and Make Eyes Pop in Lightroom?
-Just leave us a comment below - and PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!
+Just leave us a comment below - we would LOVE to hear from you!
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!